Drury’s homer, Conforto’s throw lead Mets past Braves 2-1

 NEW YORK (AP) — Pinch-hitter Brandon Drury delivered a tiebreaking homer in the seventh inning and right fielder Michael Conforto threw out a runner at the plate in the ninth to preserve the New York Mets’ 2-1 victory over the Atlanta Braves on Wednesday night.

-The first-place Mets have maintained their five-game lead on the third-place Braves in the NL East by splitting the first four games of the five-game series.
+The first-place Mets have maintained their five-game lead over the third-place Braves in the NL East by splitting the first four games of the five-game series.

-Drury, batting for reliever Trevor May, hit Max Fried’s 1-0 pitch well into the left field seats for his fourth pinch-hit homer of the season, tying him for the major league lead with the Braves’ Pablo Sandoval.
+Drury, batting for Trevor May (4-2) after the reliever struck out two in a perfect seventh, hit Max Fried’s 1-0 pitch well into the left field seats for his fourth pinch-hit homer of the season, tying him for the major league lead with the Braves’ Pablo Sandoval.

-May (4-2) struck out two in a perfect seventh.
-Aaron Loup allowed two hits in the eighth before Jeurys Familia escaped the jam by striking out Austin Riley and retiring Dansby Swanson on a grounder.
+In the eighth, Jeurys Familia struck out Austin Riley and retired Dansby Swanson on a grounder to escape a two-on, one-out jam created by Aaron Loup.

-Atlanta almost tied it in the ninth, when Edwin Díaz allowed a leadoff double to Abraham Almonte and a one-out single to right by pinch-hitter Ehire Adrianza.
-Third base coach Ron Washington waved home Almonte, who was tagged out by catcher James McCann after taking a perfect throw from Conforto on the fly.
+The Braves almost tied it in the ninth, when Edwin Díaz allowed a leadoff double to Abraham Almonte and a one-out single to right by pinch-hitter Ehire Adrianza.
+Third base coach Ron Washington emphatically waved home Almonte as Conforto, who charged and fielded the ball on one hop, fired to the plate on the fly.

+James McCann caught the ball sno-cone style and made a swipe tag that just clipped Almonte as he slid.

+“You can’t make a better throw than that one and for McCann to catch the throw and apply the tag like he did to complete the play — it was just a great all-around play on both ends,” Mets manager Luis Rojas said.

 Díaz then got Sandoval to fly out for his 23rd save.

+“I was in the dugout and I about screamed my lungs off,” said Mets starting pitcher Tylor Megill.
+“Mike came up and just flung it.
+Bang-bang play at the plate and called him out.
+I blacked out.
+That’s so huge, a 2-1 game, that’s awesome.”

-Mets right-hander Tylor Megill, pitching on his 26th birthday, carried a shutout into the sixth before Riley’s one-out homer — the third in the last two games for the Braves’ third baseman — ended his night.
+Megill, pitching on his 26th birthday, carried a shutout into the sixth before Riley’s one-out homer — the third in the last two games for the Braves’ third baseman — ended his night.
 Megill gave up five hits and one walk while striking out six in lowering his ERA to 2.04, the second-lowest mark for a Mets rookie through seven starts behind only Nolan Ryan (1.99).

+“Pretty cool that my name’s up there,” Megill said.
+“It’s a cool accolade to have, but there’s more work to be done.”

 Megill also scored the Mets’ first run in the third, when he kept the inning alive with a two-out single — the second straight game in which he’s singled.
 Brandon Nimmo walked and Pete Alonso singled before Jeff McNeil drove home Megill with a single.
 The hit extended McNeil’s hitting streak to a career-high 15 games.